JK Electrical Upgrades Guide: Lighting, Power & Accessories

 | LED | 3-9W | 2-6 amps |

 LED rock lights are the only sensible choice.
 A full set of 8 quality LED rock lights draws less than a single halogen bulb.
+Rock lights pair well with armor and are essential for night wheeling on technical trails.

 Power System Upgrades